sdingcn/closure/README.md

 One design goal of ExprScript is to use a small language core to implement/simulate other language features.
-In theory, using `eval` we can also define new syntax and perform multi-stage evaluation, which is similar to what macros can do.

 | Feature | Underlying implementation |
 | --- | --- |